 What this means is that women can perform more sets and more reps than men without as much fatigue.

 If you are a woman and you are not seeing results, try bumping up the volume and/or the frequency of your glute training.

 Now Go get a big bum

-Why not do yourself a favor and develop a nice set of glutes for yourself.
+So now that you are armed with this information, go do yourself a favor and develop a nice set of glutes.
 You will be protecting your spinal health while also turning a few heads.